Self/less poster

 The inciting incident occurs at 14 minutes when Damian collapses from his illness during a meeting, forcing him to confront his mortality.
 His doctors confirm there is no hope.
 He must decide whether to pursue the radical shedding procedure..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Damian undergoes the shedding procedure, dying in his old body and awakening in a new young body.
+This shows the protagonist's commitment to Damian undergoes the shedding procedure, dying in his old body and awakening in a new young body.
 He actively chooses to cross into this new existence, leaving his old identity behind forever., moving from reaction to action.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, Albright's men kill Anton and capture Damian and Madeline.
 Damian is forced to watch as Albright prepares to "shed" into a new body while Anna's cancer medication is held hostage.
-His attempt to save Mark's family has led to death and failure., shows the protagonist at their lowest point.
+His attempt to save Mark's family has led to death and failure., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Damian synthesizes his old ruthless determination with his newfound moral clarity.
 He breaks free and formulates a plan to destroy Albright's operation and ensure Anna gets the cure she needs., demonstrating the transformation achieved throughout the journey.